RAJAGOPALAN-GANGADHARAN/DConsole/Readme.md

 A Cross platform tool to get multiple logs in one place with easily visualizable colors.
 A really useful debugging tool for developers with easy to use GUI scheme.

+## 🧡 Loving the idea ?

+Follow me and give a star 🌟 for more updates.

 ## ⭐ How to get started?

 You can refer to the following articles on the basics of Git and Github and also contact the Project Mentors, in case you are stuck: